ski629/ski629.github.io/_posts/2024-12-24-tether-falls.md

 ---
 <a href="https://www.frozenlimestone.ca/" target="_blank">You Shouldn’t Be Falling on Your Tethers (Or Should You?)</a>

-Aaron Gerry of the [Ice Ice Beta](https://iceicebeta.com/) podcast offered me the opportunity to write up my experiences whipping on tethers on hard mixed climbs in their new online magazine, [The Cooler](https://iceicebeta.com/blog/).
+Aaron Gerry of the [Ice Ice Beta](https://iceicebeta.com/) podcast offered me the opportunity to write up my experiences whipping on tethers (and breaking gear) on hard mixed climbs in their new online magazine, [The Cooler](https://iceicebeta.com/blog/).
 I jumped at the chance and can't say how grateful I am for Daniel Kay's support in editing.

 If you haven't checked out the podcast and magazine, queue it up!